• Advertise

 Holly Macve

-Described as having ‘vocal notes of Chris Isaak and Patsy Cline’ the 29-year-old has two albums under her belt and just released a new single Wonderland earlier this year.
+Described as having ‘vocal notes of Chris Isaak and Patsy Cline’ the 29-year-old has three albums under her belt with Wonderland her most recent release in 2024.

 Orla Gartland